bumkicho/gblibrary/README.md

 	SPARQL is a query language and a protocol for accessing RDF designed by the W3C RDF Data Access Working Group. org.apache.jena:jena-core:4.1.0
 	org.apache.jena:jena-arq:4.1.0

+#### Enhancement considerations

+	Keep track of search/results to detect search patterns Auto generate word search pattern (e.g. if pattern of searching two words one after the other is detected, store them as associated words.
+Requires rest endpoint detecting ip address or something similar)